Bhavan-Prakash/network-intrusion-detection-machine-learning/README.md

 Some possible improvements for this project include:

-- Trying more advanced machine learning models
+- Trying more advanced machine learning models like RandomForest
 - Handling class imbalance more carefully
 - Hyperparameter tuning
 - Building a real-time intrusion detection system